candidgiggles/kmitchellphoto.github.io/event-photography/index.md

 Candid Giggles Photography offers event photography coverage for events up to 4 hours.
 Every detail will be captured- from the cake to the smiling faces of your guests.
 The perfect way to remember your special event is with a custom photo book, which is included in two of the three packages offered.
 Don't see a package that fits your needs? <a href="http://candidgiggles.com/contact/">Contact me</a> to discuss creating a cutom package for your event.

 ### Party Package
-$275 ($350 Value)

-- Event Coverage up to 4 hours
-- Ten 4x6 Prints

-### Storybook Package
-$450 ($600 Value)
+$300

-- Event Coverage up to 4 hours
+- 2 Hours of Event Photography
+- Digital File Collection
-- 8x8 Custom Photo Book
+- Add an 8x8 Custom Photo Book for an additional $100
-- Personalized Mobile App
-- 20% off A la Carte Prices

 ### Memory Package
+$450

+- 3 Hours of Event Photography
+- Digital File Collection
+- Add an 8x8 Custom Photo Book for an additional $100

+### Celebration Package
-$600 ($800 Value)
+$600

-- Event Coverage up to 4 hours
+- 4 Hour Event Photography
+- Digital File Collection
 - 8x8 Custom Photo Book
 - Personalized Mobile App
-- Digital File Collection

 <br>
 <a href="http://candidgiggles.com/contact/">Contact me</a> today to book your event!